frostbits-security/SIET/README.md

 # SIET
 Smart Install Exploitation Tool

-Smart Install is a plug-and-play configuration and image-management feature that provides zero-touch deployment for new switches.
+Cisco Smart Install is a plug-and-play configuration and image-management feature that provides zero-touch deployment for new switches.
 You can ship a switch to a location, place it in the network and power it on with no configuration required on the device.

 You can easy identify it by nmap: nmap -n -Pn -p 4786 -v 192.168.0.1